svtk/AtomicKotlinCourse/Introduction to Objects/Properties/Exercise 3/task.md

 ## Properties (#3)

-The robot can move in a field with size `100 x 100`.
-The borders of this field are "looped": if the robot is in cell `(0, 0)` and moves up one step, it arrives in cell `(0, 99)`.
+The `Robot` from the previous exercise moves within a square field of size `fieldSize x fieldSize`.
+The borders of this field are "looped": for a `fieldSize` of 100, if the robot is in cell `(0, 0)` and moves up one step, it arrives in cell `(0, 99)`.

 ```